shakes76/PatternAnalysis-2023/lesion_detection_larsmoan/README.md

 I think the reason for the results being as poor as they are is the inherent complexity of the dataset, when I have went through the data personally I often find it really challenging to understand the labels in the ISIC2017 dataset.

 The label unknown / benign is especially tricky to understand as a human because there are a lot of artifacts present in the dataset that is not labeled as benign skin lesions.

+#### Downsampling
+The original dataset too large to fit on a student node at rangpur, since the storage limit there is 16gb.
+Therefore I dowsampled the dataset by a factor of 2 and used this during both training and testing.
+Originally I thought this wouldn't pose any problem as the original dataset has images of really high resolution, often in the range og 5MB per image.
+That being said, the downsamplign is in itself a loss of information as the dimensionality is reduced, so it could be a factor that has contributed to the poor results.

 ### Anchor boxes misaligned
 After diving deeper into the intrinsics of the YOLO architecture I have found one major factor which I suspect could enhance the performance by a ton.
 Using another set of anchor boxes!